canoo/dolphin_train_station/README.md

 * cd client/build/install/client/bin
 * copy client.bat admin.bat
 * change classname at the end of client.bat script from 'admin.AdminApplicationStarter' to '﻿swingbaseddisplay.SwingBoardStarter'
-* open a second terminal in the project directory and start the server by invoking: gradlew jettyRun
+* open a second terminal in the project directory and start the server by invoking: 'gradlew jettyRun'
-* in the first terminal start one instance of the board client by invoking: start client which should bring up a GUI with an empty departure board
+* in the first terminal start one instance of the board client by invoking: 'start client' which should bring up a GUI with an empty departure board
-* start a second instance of the board in the same way to simulate 2 boards on the station's platform
-* now start the admin GUI: start admin
+* now start the admin GUI: 'start admin'

 The admin GUI is a master/detail view which displays all trains in a table.
 Selecting one entry shows the details of it in an editor in the right part of the window.
 When editing details not how the data in the table changes as well.